 So why shouldn’t Merck, Coca Cola and others that have profited from the theft of the heritage of the Incas be taken before the bar of international justice and stripped of at least a major portion of the profits that they have made from the theft of the cultural/historical heritage of the descendants of the Incas?
-The court of jurisdiction would also be responsible for assuring that the money recovered in the name of the descendants of the Incas was not re-looted by politicians in those countries, and instead went into a closely supervised non-profit international organization that was severely limited in the salaries it could pay and the administrative overhead it could charge.
+The court of jurisdiction would also be responsible for assuring that the money recovered in the name of the descendants of the Incas was not re-looted by politicians in those countries, and instead went into a closely supervised non-profit international organization that was capped in the top salaries it could pay and the administrative overhead it could charge.

-I think that this is the right thing to do, and I think it should be done beginning now.
-Are you listening, President Morales?
-You have an historic opportunity to force the greedy capitalists of Merck, Coca Cola and other evil corporations to crawl on their knees dragging wagonloads of stolen wealth back to the people who are its rightful owners.
+I think that this is the right thing to do, and I think it could be done beginning now.
+The indigenous People of the Andes have an historic opportunity to force the greedy capitalists of Merck, Coca Cola and other evil corporations to crawl on their knees dragging wagonloads of stolen wealth back to the people who are its rightful owners.

 Hi -If you enjoy digging around in the past you can find lots of useful but long-lost knowledge on Coca Leaf growing and production.
 Coca was widely grown in glass greenhouses in Europe and Asia in the 1800’s, and there were major outdoor plantations worldwide throughout that century.
-All that lost knowledge is still out there and my mission is to make it available so that the Coca plant can take its rightful place as a Peoples Medicine alongside Cannabis and someday the Opium Poppy.
+All that lost knowledge is still out there and my mission is to make it available so that the Coca plant can take its rightful place as a peoples medicine alongside Cannabis and someday the Opium Poppy.
 Shared knowledge is the People’s power.

 As the title of the post suggests, there are some amazing similarities between Coffee and Coca plants, flowers, beans and leaves.
 Those of us who love coffee know that it offers us both quality of life and many amazing health benefits, but we wouldn’t pop a caffeine pill and expect the same results.
 We might use No-Doz in college but that’s it for most of us.
 Starbucks would hardly make it dispensing little white caffeine pills covered with whipped cream and chocolate sprinkles.